eamansour/RaceControl/README.md

 # RaceControl
 Race Control is a 3D game created in Unity using C# that aims to support introductory Python programming education through the application of game-based learning.
+The source code is located in the "Scripts" directory (Assets > Scripts).

 ## Setup
 Before opening this project, you must [download and install Unity](https://unity.com/download).
 When installing your Unity version, install the [LTS 2020.3.30f1](https://unity3d.com/unity/qa/lts-releases) release.